 A plain, dark coat or anorak may only be worn outside the buildings.

 Hooded tops and other sweatshirts are not acceptable and will be confiscated if worn.

 Trainers should only be worn for sport, or activities on the tennis courts during break and lunchtimes and are not to be worn in school.

-No jewellery is allowed except small stud earrings, a cross and light chain, or plain signet ring.
+No jewellery is allowed except small and plain stud earrings (no other type of earring is permitted at all), a cross and light chain, or plain signet ring.
 Nasal or other forms of body piercing (including retainers) are forbidden.